 To ensure a smooth, trouble-free migration, confirm that your site has version 2.1.7 of the OptinMonster plugin installed.

-This version of the OptinMonster plugin includes specific fixes for migrating your optins to our hosted platform.
+This version of the OptinMonster plugin includes specific fixes for migrating your campaigns to our hosted platform.

-2. Install / Activate the New OptinMonster API Plugin
+Step 2 – Install and Activate the New OptinMonster API Plugin

 Once your site has OptinMonster v2.1.7 running, you’re ready to install the new OptinMonster API plugin.
 There are two ways you can install this plugin: